Get exclusive member benefits & effect social change. Join Today

 As part of the RAIU, you will be given a pill or liquid containing radioactive iodine.
 The scan will show how much of this radioactive iodine is absorbed by the thyroid.
 This is a measure of how well the thyroid is functioning.

 The dose of radiation in this test is small and not associated with any dangerous side effects.
-However, the test is not recommended for pregnant or breastfeeding women.
+However, as an added precautionary measure, the test is not recommended for pregnant or breast-feeding women.
 There are potential risks in exposing a fetus or baby to radioactive material.
-Inform your doctor if there is any chance you may be pregnant or if you are breastfeeding.
+Inform your doctor if there is any chance you may be pregnant or if you are breast-feeding.
 Your doctor can use other means, such as blood work and physical exams, to monitor your condition.

 Tell your doctor if you are allergic to iodine or shellfish (allergies to shellfish may be due to the iodine found in them).
 This could interfere with your ability to take this test.